The world is changing every day, and things are moving towards more digital methods.

 Not everybody is technologically aware enough to use computers or software properly, so there may be some issues with moving to e-filing.

-E-filing is the fastest and most convenient method of filing tax forms and documents, so it is no surprise that more accountants and CPAs are moving to it.
+E-filing is the fastest and most convenient method of filing tax forms and documents just like using e-invoicing software for creating e-invoices, so it is no surprise that more accountants and CPAs are moving to it.
 Even though it has some drawbacks, e-filing has proven to be a better alternative to the older method, and it isn’t going anywhere soon.